bionic-gpt/bionic-gpt/website/content/docs/running-locally/docker-compose.md

 ## Registration

 The first user to register with **BionicGPT** will become the system administrator.
-The information is kept local to your machine and you're data is not sent anywhere.
+The information is kept local to your machine and your data is not sent anywhere.

 ![Alt text](../initial-screen.png "Start Screen")